quacksouls/bitburner/doc/guide/program.md

 A drawback of creating a program is the amount of time you must wait for the program to be 100% complete.
 The process can be expedited by purchasing programs via the dark web.
 You should have already bought the TOR router, which grants you access to the dark web.
-The following Terminal session:
+The following terminal session:

 ```sh
 $ buy -l